gomezvelezlab/WigglyRivers/README.md

 If you use this package, please cite the following paper:

 Gonzalez-Duque, D., & Gomez-Velez, J. D. (2025).
-WigglyRivers: Characterizing the Multiscale Nature of Meandering Channels [Submitted].
+WigglyRivers: Characterizing the Multiscale Nature of Meandering Channels [Accepted].
 Environmental Modelling & Software.

 ## Credit and Acknowledgments